 The Company is developing an exclusive network of professionally-managed online media channels, based on a Company developed technology platform.
 Each channel will be operated by an "invite only" "Channel Partner" drawn from subject matter experts, reporters, group evangelists and social leaders.
+As of July 19, 2017 we have signed agreements with fifty-five (55) Channel Partners.
+As further described below in the Business Overview section we are in the process of beta testing with an initial eight Channel Partners.
+We plan to advance to full operations in the third quarter.
 Channel Partners will publish content and oversee an online community for their respective channels, leveraging the Company's proprietary, socially-driven, mobile-enabled, video-focused technology platform to engage niche audiences within a single network.
+Our approach to the selection and invitation of Channel Partners is to identify, through proprietary online and offline methods, leading experts or mavens, in particular categories of interest to users/consumers.
+Given the expertise of the founding team with similar social media focused platforms, the Company has developed a set of proprietary criteria against which we evaluate whether a prospective Channel Partner will likely be a good fit for optimization on theMaven Network.

 We operate a website at www.themaven.net.
-The information contained on our official website and information about the Company on any other personal, viral, social network informational websites or software applications, will not constitute part of this report or future reports or schedules filed with the Securities and Exchange Commission ("SEC") or other state securities regulatory bodies.
+The information contained on our official website and information about the Company on any other personal, viral, social network informational websites or software applications, will not constitute part of this prospectus.